MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 ---
-title: 'Tutorial: Deploy a Django app with PostgreSQL Flexible Server using the Azure portal'
+title: 'Tutorial: Deploy a Django app with PostgreSQL using the Azure portal'
-description: Provision a web app and PostgreSQL Flexible Server database on Azure and deploy app code from GitHub. ms.devlang: python ms.topic: tutorial ms.date: 06/25/2021 ms.custom: devx-track-python
+description: Provision a web app and PostgreSQL database on Azure and deploy app code from GitHub. ms.devlang: python ms.topic: tutorial ms.date: 07/02/2021 ms.custom: devx-track-python
+zone_pivot_groups: postgres-server-options
 ---

-# Tutorial: Deploy a Django web app with PostgreSQL Flexible Server using the Azure portal
+# Tutorial: Deploy a Django web app with PostgreSQL using the Azure portal

+::: zone pivot="postgres-single-server"

-Using the Azure portal, you can deploy a data-driven Python [Django](https://www.djangoproject.com/) web app to [Azure App Service](/azure/app-service/overview#app-service-on-linux) and connect it to an [Azure Database for PostgreSQL Flexible Server](/azure/postgresql/flexible-server) database.
+Using the Azure portal, you can deploy a data-driven Python [Django](https://www.djangoproject.com/) web app to [Azure App Service](/azure/app-service/overview#app-service-on-linux) and connect it to an [Azure Database for PostgreSQL](/azure/postgresql/) database.
 You can start with a free pricing tier that can be scaled up at any later time.
+You can also try the PostgresSQL Flexible Server (Preview) by selecting the option above.
+Flexible Server provides a simpler deployment mechanism and lower ongoing costs.

+::: zone-end

+::: zone pivot="postgres-flexible-server"

+Using the Azure portal, you can deploy a data-driven Python [Django](https://www.djangoproject.com/) web app to [Azure App Service](/azure/app-service/overview#app-service-on-linux) and connect it to an [Azure Database for PostgreSQL Flexible Server (Preview)](/azure/postgresql/flexible-server) database.
+You can start with a free pricing tier that can be scaled up at any later time.
+If you cannot use PostgreSQL Flexible Server (Preview), then select the Single Server option above.

+::: zone-end

 The web app code in this case comes from a GitHub repository, and you configure the web app for continuous deployment from GitHub.
 Once configured, you can do further development on your local computer and commit changes to the repository.
 The web app on Azure then deploys those changes automatically.

 In this tutorial, you use the Azure portal to complete the following tasks:

+::: zone pivot="postgres-single-server"

+> [!div class="checklist"]
+> - Provision a web app in Azure that deploys from a GitHub repo
+> - Provision a PostgreSQL server and database in Azure and connect it to the web app.
+> - Update your code and commit changes to automatically redeploy from GitHub.
+> - View diagnostic logs
+> - Manage the web app in the Azure portal

+You can also use the **[Azure CLI-based version of this tutorial](/azure/app-service/tutorial-python-postgresql-app&pivots=postgres-single-server)**.

+::: zone-end

+::: zone pivot="postgres-flexible-server"

 > [!div class="checklist"]
 > - Provision a web app in Azure that deploys from a GitHub repo.